Colts close practice facility after positive tests for virus

-INDIANAPOLIS, Ind.
-(AP) - The Indianapolis Colts say they have closed their practice facility after “several individuals” tested positive for COVID-19.
+INDIANAPOLIS (AP) — The Indianapolis Colts closed their practice facility after “several individuals” tested positive for COVID-19, the team said Friday.

 The Colts wrote on Twitter that the team will work remotely.